 Some of these markers can potentially lead to the animal becoming entangled in the device or getting snagged, causing injuries or death.
-The marker must be attached in a way that if the marker gets snagged, the animal can break free.
+The marker must be attached in a way that if the marker gets snagged, the animal can break free without injury.
 Adhesive tapes and streamers that do not degrade or drop off the animal must be removed.
-Consideration must be given as to whether this technique is appropriate for the species.

-ANIMAL WELFARE: Some tape, streamer or spool markers can lead to the animal being injured or even dying by becoming entangled in the device or getting snagged.
-The placement and attachment of these markers should be carefully considered to ensure minimal impacts on animals.
-The attachment of the trailing devices must be weak enough so the device can break free if it becomes caught.
-Markers which will not degrade or drop off the animal must be removed.
+ANIMAL WELFARE: Some tape, streamer or spool markers can lead to injury or even dying if an animal becomes entangled in the device or snags it on vegetation.
+The placement and attachment of these markers or trailing devices should be carefully considered for each species to ensure minimal welfare impacts.
+The attachment of the trailing devices must be weak enough so the device can break free without injury if it becomes caught.

-If tapes/streamers are to be used, department's Animal Ethics Committee requires justification of the proposed attachment system and position.
+If tapes/streamers are to be used, the department's AEC requires justification of the proposed attachment system and position.
 It is recommended that the marker should be < 5% of the animal's body mass.